Lucaslah/InkStatus/README.md

 ### Insatlling
-- You can Install this with NPM: `npm i inkstatus`
+- You can Install this with NPM: `npm install inkstatus -g` (If you get an error try `sudo npm install inkstatus -g`)
 - Yarn: `yarn add inkstatus`
 - HomeBrew: Comming soon